Code-the-Dream-School/node-essentials/lessons/lesson8-authentication.md

 The first line of defense against the CSRF attack is the CORS (Cross Origin Resource Sharing) configuration.
 The browser observes that the front and back end URLs are not the same, for either the request from the banking front end or the request from the attacker front end.
 The front end URL is its "origin", and the back end has a different origin.
 So, before the browser sends a request to the back end, it sends a "pre-flight" request, making sure that the front end URL is allowed to access the back end, and making sure not to send any cookies or headers to that back end unless they are permitted by the back end.
 The back end CORS configuration includes only certain allowed origins.

 Unfortunately, CORS is not enough.
 Some requests can bypass CORS.
 One example is a GET request.
 This is why you never want to make data changes on the back end in response to a GET!
-Even some POST requests can bypass CORS.
+CSRF attacks are blind -- the attacker has no access to the response -- so this doesn't matter so much, but even some POST requests can bypass CORS.
 Some back ends, if they only accept the "application/json" content type, may rely on CORS to protect against CSRF, and technically that should suffice, but it's best to add the protection described below.
 If the back end accepts data that has been posted in a form, the content type is "application/x-www-form-urlencoded", and in this case CSRF protections are essential, as such requests can bypass CORS.

 ### **Preventing CSRF Attacks with a Token**